Food Laws and Regulations in the European Union

 This course is designed to provide practical knowledge for those who must understand the legal and regulatory complexities of the flow of food and agricultural products in the European Union.
 The course provides an overview of the EU, the procedures, EU food law history, current status of EU food law, the official control and import controls, national food control systems, food labeling, controlling additives and contaminants, HACCP, and food hygiene in the EU.

 This course is taught by Professor Martin Holle, Professor of Food Law and Administrative Law at Hamburg University of Applied Sciences (Germany).
 The course is designed to provide students with an opportunity to apply this knowledge in a practical way and in a manner that is unique to the student’s background and interests.
-All reading assignments will be available as downloads within the modules or via the provided URLs.

 The course syllabus is subject to change each semester but generally covers the following topics: